 French Oral Communication for Professional and Academic Contexts

-This course is designed for students who wish to develop their oral communication skills in French in preparation for community service and bilingual employment in Canada and abroad.
-Emphasis is placed on the development of skills for accurate oral language use in academic and professional contexts: researched oral presentations, debates, interviews and student-led discussions.
-Students will learn how to adapt their speaking style and register to different audiences and situations, use appropriate vocabulary and self-correct.
+This course is designed for students who wish to develop their oral communication skills in French in preparation for bilingual employment, community service, and academic activities in Canada and abroad.
+Emphasis is placed on the development of skills for accurate oral language use in professional and academic contexts: researched oral presentations, debates, interviews, and student-led discussions.
+Students will learn how to adapt their speaking style and register to different audiences and situations, use appropriate vocabulary, and self-correct.

 Required texts and materials:

-a bilingual dictionary; a selection of online resources including thematic terminologies will be made available on Quercus.
+a bilingual dictionary; a selection of online resources including thematic terminologies will be made available in the course website.

 Assignments and Evaluation:

 Oral Presentation (30%); Professional Portfolio (30%); Individual Interview (25%); Class Participation and Overall Assessment (15%).

 FSL221Y (63%) or, upon first FRE/FSL, enrolment equivalent as determined by the French Placement Test.

 Not open to native or fluent speakers of French.